 The Facts About Open to All®

-If you’re a business committed to diversity and inclusion, sign the Open to All® business pledge and join our national campaign.
-When you sign up, you will have access to Open to All® resources, including window clings you can display to show your support publicly for a tax-deductible fee of $10 per window cling.
+If you’re a business committed to diversity and inclusion, sign the Open to All business pledge and join our campaign.
+When you sign up, you will have access to Open to All resources, including our business resources toolkit, window clings you can display to show your support publicly ($10 per window cling), and a digital toolkit.
 If you would like to order additional window clings, click here.